 |External Subject Code||K400|

 |Module Leader||Dr Georgina Santos|

-Together, Parts A and B of the module give students a robust post-graduate level understanding of the tasks involved in undertaking pure and applied research for spatial planning and international development problems.
+Together, Parts A and B of the module give students a robust post-graduate-level understanding of the tasks involved in undertaking pure and applied research in the field of spatial planning and international development.

 Part A - Generic